BritneyLozza/legal-precedents/README.md

 # legal-precedents
-A directory of markdown files that can be converted into PDF or DOCX by Pandoc
+A directory of markdown files that can be exported to DOCX, ODT and PDF.

 # Why?
 I wanted to just write without worrying about formatting.
 I did the formatting once and now its automated.